faasm/faasm/README.md

 `chainFunction` can be called multiple times in one function.
 Once the original function has completed, these calls will go back through the main scheduler and be executed.

+### Compilation

+Faasm does not support Emscripten, instead we focus on the LLVM/ clang toolchain.
+A good place to start with this is [wasmception](https://github.com/yurydelendik/wasmception).

 ## Uploading Functions

 To upload a function you can use `curl` to send a PUT request to the synchronous URL for the given function.